Libyan capital faces health disaster as aid held up

-GENEVA, Aug 24 Conditions in Tripoli's hospitals could become catastrophic without a rapid improvement in security in the Libyan capital, the emergency coordinator of aid group Medecins Sans Frontieres (MSF) told Reuters on Wednesday.
+GENEVA Conditions in Tripoli's hospitals could become catastrophic without a rapid improvement in security in the Libyan capital, the emergency coordinator of aid group Medecins Sans Frontieres (MSF) told Reuters Wednesday.

 Medical supplies ran low during six months of civil war but have almost completely dried up in the siege and battle of the past week.
 Fuel supplies have run out and the few remaining medical workers are struggling to get to work.